-The Financial Aid Office at Oklahoma Wesleyan University is committed to assisting students in meeting their educational expenses.
-Both need-based and non-need-based aid are available in the forms of grants, scholarships, loans, and work-study.
-Financial need, fund availability, student classification and academic performance are factors that help determine the type and amount of aid awarded to each student.
+The Office of Financial Aid assists students who are eligible for both need-based and non-need based aid in the forms of grants, scholarships, and loans.
+Financial need, fund availability, student classification, and academic performance are factors that help determine the type and amount of aid packaged to each student.

-Each year, students must submit the Free Application for Federal Student Aid (FAFSA) to qualify to receive Federal and State Aid.
-Oklahoma Wesleyan University (Code #003151) must be listed as a college to receive the FAFSA information.
-By listing OKWU on the FAFSA, the Financial Aid Office will be able to determine a student's eligibility for Federal Student Aid.
+Each year, students must submit the Free Application for Federal Student Aid (FAFSA) to qualify to receive federal and state aid.
+OKWU (Code #003151) must be listed as a college to receive the FAFSA information.
+By listing OKWU on the FAFSA, the Office of Financial Aid will be able to determine a student's eligibility for Federal Student Aid.

-The Office of Financial Aid recommends filing the FAFSA as close to October 1st as possible in order to be considered for all available aid.
+The Office of Financial Aid recommends filing the FAFSA as close to October 1 as possible to be considered for all available aid.
+Prior-prior year income data will be used to complete the current year FAFSA.